Posted on

 Osmo oil on parquet floors

 The wood is impregnated with natural oils to give a water resistant finish.
 To maintain the finish re-apply the specified oil product.
-For an optimum gloss surface use a polisher fitted with standard (in conjunction with further oil treatment or diamond pads).

 Wax: